TobikoData/sqlmesh/docs/guides/projects.md

     From here, you can create your project structure from scratch, or SQLMesh can scaffold one for you.
 For the purposes of this guide, we'll show you how to scaffold your project so that you can get up and running quickly.

-1. To scaffold a project, it is recommended that you use a virtual environment by running the following commands:
+1. To scaffold a project, it is recommended that you use a python virtual environment by running the following commands:

     ```bash
     python -m venv .env